mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 5.0 =
 * NARPP, a fork of YARPP, created.
-Everything included/enabled (no more Pro-only features), renamed classes (but not database options, constants, hooks, or customizable templates in order to maintain backward compatibility)
+Everything included/enabled (no more Pro-only features)
+* renamed classes (but not database options, constants, hooks, or customizable templates in order to maintain backward compatibility)
+* the_score, get_the_score, and related_* functions only defined if there is no conflicting functions
+* introduced narpp_the_score, and narpp_get_the_score

 = 4.4 =
 * Discontinuing the YARPP Pro service